aprokdev/weather-cli/README.md

 Install package globally by running `npm i weather-cli-aprokdev -g`,

-Use flags `-t` and `-c`, to set city and OpenWeather API token, like:
+Use flags `-c` and `-t`, to set city and OpenWeather API token, like:

 ```
 weather -c donetsk